HiRO-ACE: Fast and skillful AI emulation and downscaling trained on a 3 km global storm-resolving model: Introduction

-Machine learning (ML) provides a unique opportunity to leverage km-scale global simulations into an exciting new approach to climate modeling.
-Recent ML emulators of the atmosphere with O(100~km) grid spacing are highly computationally efficient and have proven skillful for both weather and climate timescales \cite{Weyn2020, Keisler2022, wattmeyer23, wattmeyer25, cresswellclay2025deeplearningearthmodel}.
-Super-resolution using diffusion-based generative ML promises the speed of statistical downscaling and the fidelity of dynamical downscaling \cite{addison2024,mardani_residual_2024}.
-Our vision is to train an autoregressive machine learning emulator on sufficiently long samples of training data coarse-grained from simulations with a km-scale reference model.
 In tandem, we would use outputs of the km-scale climate simulations to train an ML downscaling model that skillfully and efficiently maps from coarse-grid emulator outputs anywhere in the world back to generated samples of a societally important km-scale field such as precipitation.
 Both models should produce unbiased probability density functions (PDFs) of their outputs so they can be developed independently then easily used together without further finetuning.
 This combination of ML emulator and ML downscaling would allow using the highest fidelity atmospheric models that we have for local climate adaptation planning.

 Recent studies have explored elements of this vision.
-GenFocal \cite{wan_regional_2025} presents a two-step process applied to existing climate model outputs: debiasing coarse field outputs ($\sim$150 km) from the CESM large ensemble and then performing a super-resolution step to generate 25 km ERA5 fields.
+GenFocal \cite{wan_regional_2025} presents a two-step process applied to existing climate model outputs from the CESM large ensemble.
+In this case, the model debiases coarse field outputs from CESM ($\sim$150 km) and then performs a super-resolution step to generate 25 km outputs analogous to ERA5 data.
 This model accurately recover statistics of tropical cyclone genesis and track locations, and achieves good skill with representing compound (multi-variate) extreme events.
 CBottle \cite{brenowitz_climate_2025} takes a similar two-step approach, but actually provides an emulator of a coarse resolution climate model (trained on both ERA5 and high resolution ICON data coarsened to 100 km), along with a separate model to downscale those coarse outputs to represent ICON 5 km resolution outputs.
 Instead of the typical temporal step-based autoregressive rollout, they use an alternative modeling approach, a fully probabilistic generative diffusion model.
 Conditioning on the time of day, day of year, and SST forcing, this model generates direct multivariate samples from the target climate distribution.

 The goal of this work is to implement our vision within the framework of a computationally efficient coarse-grid autoregressive seamless weather/climate emulator of a km-scale global atmosphere model.
 We present HiRO-ACE, the High Resolution Output Ai2 Climate Emulator.
 It is trained on a decade-long simulation of a 3 km global atmosphere model, X-SHiELD \cite{Cheng2022,Har2023} from NOAA-GFDL, forced by historical sea-surface temperatures.
 We use a stochastic variant of ACE2 \cite{wattmeyer25}, which we call ACE2S, as an autoregressive climate emulator producing 100 km outputs which can be fed into a diffusion model (HiRO) for generating 3 km precipitation outputs---a 32x downscaling---for any desired time range and region.